 A typical Western diet fails miserably when it comes to supplying magnesium, mainly because this vital mineral is lost during modern day food processing and refining methods.
 Today’s intensive farming practices have led to declining levels of nutrients in crops too.
 One study published in the Journal of the American College of Nutrition compared the modern-day nutrient content of vegetables with 1950 levels and found declines to be as much as 40%.2

-Modern fast-paced lifestyles are also bad news for magnesium levels since this essential mineral is used up in high amounts during times of stress.
-Low dietary intakes coupled with higher needs for the mineral may conspire to result in low levels among the general population.
+Modern, fast-paced lifestyles are also bad news for magnesium since this essential mineral is used up in high amounts during times of stress.
+Low dietary intakes coupled with higher needs for the mineral may conspire to result in low magnesium among the general population.

 5. How can I increase my intake of magnesium?

-Magnesium is involved in over 600 bodily reactions, and many people are likely to have low levels.
-It is important therefore to be aware of the early warning signs so you can take action to increase levels as soon as possible.
+Magnesium is involved in over 600 bodily reactions, and it is likely that many people aren’t consuming enough.
+It is important therefore to be aware of the possible early signs so you can take action to increase your intake.
 From magnesium-rich foods to supplements and magnesium bath salts, there are many ways to increase your daily intake.
-Find out more here on Top 10 Ways to Boost Magnesium.
+Find out more in 7 Surprising Ways To Support Your Magnesium.

 Learn More